fastzhong/mth252/slides.md

 by "sift down" the non-leaf node one by one from top to bottom

-Complete Binary Tree (Perfect Binary Tree)
+Complete Binary Tree (Perfect Binary Tree in worst case)
 |                       |                     |            |                             |
 | --------------------: | :------------------ | ---------: | :-------------------------- |
 |     last level nodes: | $\frac{n}{2}$       | sift_down: | $\frac{n}{2} * 0$           |